 Titan Review of Stock Selections – How Titan Identifies Portfolio Holdings

 SEC rules require large hedge funds to report their holdings quarterly.
 While these filings often can offer great insights, for many reasons they can also be misleading and filled with pitfalls for casual readers.
 Titan’s proprietary algorithm analyzes investment activity across thousands of hedge fund filings, ultimately only filtering insights from about ~5% of the total pool.

 The Titan hedge fund investment algorithm filters through these filings by examining a host of factors ranging from turnover (how long a hedge fund owns a stock, on average) to concentration (how many stocks a hedge fund owns, on average).

-After this extensive filtering process, the algorithm returns the 20 stocks that the Titan portfolio is invested in.
+After this extensive filtering process, the algorithm returns the 20 stocks, appropriate for each of the funds, that the Titan portfolio is invested in.

 These stocks are updated and rebalanced once a quarter, with about one or two changes being made on average each quarter.

 Titan believes that the companies its algorithm invests in share common characteristics:

 - Wide moat – this makes it difficult for competitors to enter their market.

 - Excellent management teams.

 - Attractive growth potential.